 - 1 tsp ground cinnamon

-- 2 Golden Delicious apples cored and sliced (see note 1)
+- 2 pcs fresh apples cored and sliced (see note 1)

-In a large bowl, combine 1/4 cup sugar and 1 tsp cinnamon.
+- In a large bowl, combine sugar and cinnamon.
 Toss the apples in the cinnamon sugar and let sit for 10 minutes.

-Take one side and fold it into the middle of your turon.
+- Take one side and fold it into the middle of your spring rolll.
 Make sure to wrap the apples snuggly.

-Fold the turon upwards again and dab some cornstarch water on the remaining wrapper on top.
-This helps seal the turon.
+- Fold the spring roll upwards again and dab some cornstarch water on the remaining wrapper on top.
+This helps seal the roll.

-Place the turon on your prepared baking sheet.
+- Place the rolls on your prepared baking sheet.
 Brush with melted butter and bake for 10-15 minutes or until golden brown.

-Then carefully turn each turon over, brush with more butter and continue baking for another 10-15 minutes until nice and golden.
-You can serve the turon immediately.
+- Then carefully turn each one over, brush with more butter and continue baking for another 10-15 minutes until nice and golden.
+You can serve them immediately.
 Optionally, you can drizzle them with salted caramel sauce and sprinkle with chopped almonds before serving.